 Claire (she/her)

 I’m a non-diet dietitian and the owner of Diet-Free Me.
-I live in the Fremantle area of Perth with my co-parent and two little kiddos.
-I’m a member of the LGBTQIA+ community and I identify as a small-fat person (what does this mean?).
+I’m a proud gay woman and I identify as a small-fat person (what does this mean?).
 I also have ADHD, and I have a special interest in supporting neurodivergent clients.
+I live with my two young children and our dog Lucy.

 My non-diet journey: